snotskie/ttrpg/md/index.md

 In general:

-- **Limited Actions:** The GM may limit the actions you may choose from in certain situations, and some actions may only be taken if your position roll used certain Stats.
+- **Limited Actions:** The GM may limit the actions you may choose from in certain situations, some actions may only be taken if your position roll used certain Stats, and actions may only be taken if they would be reasonable for the current narrative.
-- **Position Rolls:** Some actions use your position roll to perform Checks or Attacks, and some ignore it.
-When a position roll is ignored, it's as though it never happened, though any resources spent on it remain spent, such as Blessings for Helping and Sparking.
+- **Position Rolls:** Some actions use your position roll to perform Checks, and some ignore it.
+When a position roll is ignored, it's as though it never happened, though any resources spent on it remain spent, such as Blessings from Sparking.
+- **Standard Amount:** When you use your position roll to perform a Check, the effect may mention a "standard amount."
+The standard amount is equal to half your position roll, rounded down, minus one for each bust, plus one for each boon, to a minimum of $1$.
+If an effect modifies your position roll, it also modifies the standard amount.
-- **Actions with Hard or Complex Checks:** If an action requires multiple rolls, use your position roll for one of them, then perform the rest.
+- **Actions with Hard or Complex Checks:** If an action requires multiple rolls, use your position roll for the first, then perform the rest as normal.
 - **Special Actions:** Some actions have the `Special Action` tag.
 Special actions cannot be performed during your turn.
 Instead, at the end of the round after all other actions are complete, whoever has the highest number of Blessings chooses a special action to perform, with the GM resolving ties.
 - **Effects as Normal:** You may also activate effects from your items, specializations, and so on as normal, whenever would be most appropriate during, before, or after your turn.